 H: FEES AND COMMISSIONS

-Table 8 presents the 2019 investment managers' fees TCDRS incurred, excluding securities-lending fees.
+Table 8, on page 59, presents the 2020 investment managers' fees TCDRS incurred, excluding securities-lending fees.

-Note that all returns presented throughout this CAFR are reported net of the amounts reported in Table 8, on page 59.
+Note that all returns presented throughout this annual report are reported net of the amounts reported in Table 8.